Preservation Greensboro Development Fund

 Ross and Olive Bowman House, 926 Bellevue Street in Southside

-This house was purchased in 2009 was restored at that time.
+This house was purchased in 2009 and restored at that time.

 This bungalow at 926 Bellevue Street was built in 1923 by Ross Bowman (1894-1972) for his bride Olive (1895-1981).
 Ross and Olive met growing up in the Tabernacle Community of southeastern Guilford County.
 Ross made a living as a carpenter, by framing new houses (including his own) and milling customized cabinetry.
 He built homes across Greensboro, including projects along Westridge Road for the Lane family and homes along Madison Avenue just north of West Market Street.
 The couple had two boys, Truman and Keith.
 Elder Truman died in a motorcycle accident in 1945, and younger Keith was active in the service.